 - Power availability: We need to work with local utility companies to determine the most efficient and cost-effective approach for upgrading services at each of our facilities.

 - Logistical complexity: In cases where we want to rebuild existing facilities in their current locations, we need to expand capacity at other locations first, so we can maintain regular bus service during construction.

 Quincy Bus Facility

-The Quincy bus facility is the oldest in the system, and it lacks the technology and space to accommodate new buses.
-Because of this, only older buses can run on Quincy routes, resulting in limited service frequency and a higher chance of reliability issues.
+As the oldest facility in our system, the Quincy bus facility lacks both technology and space for new buses.
+Because only older buses can run from this garage, Quincy routes experience limited service frequency and a higher chance of reliability issues.

-We're designing a new facility that can house a larger, more modern fleet.
-This will improve operational efficiency and allow for more potential service in the future.
-The new facility will be located across the street from Quincy Adams Station on the Red Line, which is within a mile of Quincy Center Station, where many of the Quincy routes start.
+We’re designing a new facility for a larger, more modern fleet.
+This will accommodate BEBs and allow for more potential service in the future.
+The new facility will be located across the street from Quincy Adams Station on the Red Line, within a mile of Quincy Center Station, where many Quincy routes start.

 We're providing updates on the design of the new Quincy bus facility and welcome public feedback throughout the design process.

-For all queries and comments related to Bus Facility Modernization and the Quincy Project, please contact Scott Hamwey at email@example.com.
+For all questions and comments related to Bus Facility Modernization and the Quincy Project, please contact Scott Hamwey at firstname.lastname@example.org.